mlflow/mlflow/docs/source/pipelines.rst

           cd mlp-regression-template
           # Run the full pipeline
           mlflow pipelines run --profile local
-          # Inspect the resulting trained model
+          # Inspect the model training results
           mlflow pipelines inspect --step train --profile local
           # Inspect the resulting model performance evaluations
           mlflow pipelines inspect --step evaluate --profile local

     .. note::
       Each :ref:`Pipeline Template <pipeline-templates>` also includes a |Databricks Notebook|
-      |Jupyter Notebook| for running the pipeline and inspecting its results.
+      and a |Jupyter Notebook| for running the pipeline and inspecting its results.

       Example pipeline run from the |Databricks Notebook| included in the
       |MLflow Regression Pipeline repository|: